Steve Reid (golfer)

 Steven Reid (born July 27, 1936) is an American professional golfer who played on the PGA Tour and the Senior PGA Tour.

+Career

 Reid was born in Santa Barbara, California.
 Reid defeated Gary Player on the second extra hole in a playoff at the 1968 Azalea Open Invitational for his first and only PGA Tour win.
 His best finish in a major was T-26 at the 1968 PGA Championship.